Into It. Over It.

 Into It.
-Over It. is the indie rock solo project of the Chicago, Illinois-based musician Evan Thomas Weiss.
-It is considered one of the top acts in the emo revival scene of the 2010s.
+Over It. is an indie rock band founded in 2007 as the solo project of Chicago, Illinois-based musician Evan Thomas Weiss.
+It is a leading act of the early-2010s emo revival scene.

 History

 Evan Weiss grew up in Cherry Hill, New Jersey.
 His first exposure to emo was hearing the band Sunny Day Real Estate in the seventh grade while browsing a record shop.
 He continued his interest in music by buying Jade Tree and Polyvinyl recordings and going to local shows in Philadelphia.
 In the fourth or fifth grade, Weiss started the band J.A.R. with school friends; it eventually became The Progress and garnered modest local success.
 The Progress released an album and two EPs before breaking up in 2008.
 The Progress later reunited sporadically to perform one-off live shows.
 However, Weiss could not convince his bandmates to play in the band full-time.

 Weiss started a solo project under the moniker Into It.
 Over It.
 He first released music through two unorthodox concept projects: 52 Weeks and Twelve Towns.
 52 Weeks involved writing, recording, and releasing one song every week for a year; it was later released as a compilation).
 Twelve Towns was a 12-song project released over six separate splits with several different bands, each song was named after a town.
 In May 2011, Into It.
 Over It. made an appearance at Bled Fest.

 The band released a split EP with Castevet titled Snack Town on Topshelf Records.
 The 7" vinyl version was released on July 28, 2010, while the digital edition came out on August 14, 2010.
 Into It.
 Over It. and Castevet then embarked on six-date tour together, spanning from June 29 to July 4, 2010.

 In June, Weiss released Into It.
 Over It.'s first studio album, Proper on No Sleep Records, which was produced by Ed Rose.
 In November and December 2011, Into It.
 Over It. supported The Swellers on their European tour.
 In March and April 2012, Into It.
 Over It. supported The Wonder Years on the Glamour Kills Spring 2012 tour in the United States.
 To promote the tour, the bands released a compilation showcasing the bands covering each others' songs.
 Into It.
 Over It.'s contribution was a cover of The Wonder Years's track "Don't Let Me Cave In".
 This was followed up in 2013 with Intersections, released on Triple Crown Records and on Big Scary Monsters in UK/Europe.